-The Dublin Irish Festival announced the winners of the 2013 Best of Fest Awards given to those volunteers who distinguish themselves by their dedication to the Festival.
+Each year the Festival gives out the Best of Fest Awards to those volunteers who distinguish themselves by their dedication to the Festival.
 This group of volunteers was nominated by their peers, City of Dublin staff and Festival guests.

 Leadership Award: Mark McGuire

 Mark has been a fixture on the Dublin Irish Festival team for more than 10 years serving primarily as member of the Vendor Liaison/Marketplace Committee.
 He assists prior to, during and after the event, focusing on details that make a difference including signage, vendors and Sunday Services.
 His demeanor and skills make him the perfect liaison to represent the quality of the Dublin Irish Festival and the pride with which it is produced.
 Mark’s nominator said of him, “His work is high quality — very professional.
 He always has a positive attitude and outlook.”

 Adult Event Award: Melissa Ross

 When more than 1,200 volunteers – most of whom are individually assigned with massively different schedules and needs — stop to check in to a central volunteer headquarters station, it takes more than a check mark or click of a mouse to set them up to succeed.
 Luckily, Volunteer Headquarters had Melissa Ross on its team to help the Festival to prepare weeks in advance, selflessly sharing her knowledge that would make this year the smoothest one yet.
 No stranger to adventure (she skydives, zip-lines, and whitewater rafts, for example), this professional transportation coordinator even recruits her own co-workers and pals to help.